codebuddies/codebuddies/contributing.md

 - Remember to `git merge staging` occasionally if you're working inside a branch that you intend to merge back into staging.
 Make sure you're in this branch when you type `git merge staging`.

-- Type `meteor` to run this app.
+- Type `npm run meteor:dev` to run this app.
 Your terminal will tell you to open up a new browser window and go to http://localhost:3000.

 - Browse through the list of issues to see what features are up for grabs.
 If you decide to start working on an issue, add a comment to that issue thread.